Student Success Initiatives at Atlantic Cape

 Bootcamp" in summer 2016, also held at the Cape May County Campus.

-Focus will be on helping the Wildwood students to develop
+Focus was on helping the Wildwood students to develop

 self-awareness regarding their interests and aptitudes to help guide